 The avionics pathway is the electronic systems used in satellites, spacecraft, and aircraft.
 As for biomedical equipment, will utilize various tools and computers to diagnose, repair, and calibrate a variety of biomedical equipment.
-For electronics, as Industrial Electronics Technology degree holder will be able to work with a variety of electronics, computer networking, electronic communication devices, and computer software.
+For electronics, an industrial electronics degree holder will be able to work with a variety of electronics, computer networking, electronic communication devices, and computer software.

 In terms of educational requirements, Industrial Electronics Technology degree holders will have typically studied the following courses while in college:

-Online Colleges Offering Degrees in Industrial Electronics Technology
+Employment in Industrial Electronics

 Industrial electronics majors will garner special skills in manufacturing and engineering domains.
 As such, there may be several career paths for IET majors to consider after graduation.
 The options, according to the ETA, range from computer servicing, audio and video production, network administrator, system administrator, computer engineer, network analyst, digital integration technology, biomedical engineer, sales engineer, ergonomics, and management engineer.